-Elections for national parliamentary seats and the state assembly in 2014 were broadly free and fair, with reduced levels of voter intimidation, harassment, and violence compared with past elections.
+Elections for national parliamentary seats and the state assembly in 2014 were broadly free and fair, with reduced levels of voter intimidation, harassment, and violence compared to past elections.
 However, in the April 2014 national elections, turnout was less than 40 percent in all districts in the Kashmir Valley due in part to threats of violence.
 State assembly elections held in November and December 2014 were marked by higher turnout.

 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 3 / 4

 The legal framework governing elections is broadly perceived as fair.
-Elections are overseen by the Election Commission of India, a well-respected and largely independent body.
+Elections are overseen by the Election Commission of India, a respected and largely independent body.
 However, intimidation of election workers and electoral authorities by militant groups can interfere with the orderly implementation of electoral laws and regulations.

 B. POLITICAL PLURALISM AND PARTICIPATION: 9 / 16

 B1.
 Do the people have the right to organize in different political parties or other competitive political groupings of their choice, and is the system free of undue obstacles to the rise and fall of these competing parties or groupings?
 2 / 4

 The state permits a competitive multiparty system.
 While new political parties must register with the Electoral Commission, parties may generally form freely, and there are mechanisms by which independent candidates may stand for office.
 However, normal party politics are often disrupted by militant violence, intimidation, and separatist boycotts.

 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 3 / 4